This window seat is the second built-in we ever tackled - and it is hands down my favourite! (The first was this stair-top bookshelf and plant stand.)

 Add an edge to the front of the seat.
 We used MDF trimmed with half-round, screwed into the frame in a few locations to add strength.
 You can the use the 'plastic buttons' to cover the screws.
 You could also use a natural or stained piece of real wood here and it could look quite nice as an accent.
 We opted to keep with the simple, white we had going on already.

-Add the seat cushion - which we will share a tutorial of soon - and you're done!
+Add the seat cushion - you can find the tutorial for that here - and you're done!

 We made our seat cushion from old denim jeans and it turned out so well!
 Perfect for our teenage girl's bedroom - probably great for a boy, too!
-Tutorial coming soon!
+Tutorial can be found right here.